 (?i)^(spring|summer|fall|winter)_sale_2025$

-Case-insensitive match for seasonal campaign names.
+Case-insensitive match for seasonal campaign names, anchored so "spring_sale_2025_final" wouldn't match.

-Match product category pages:
+Match product category pages only:

 ^/products/[^/]+/?$